Who We Are

 We strive to promote community and contribute an open space for collaboration.
 We believe our industry makes great strides forward when we work together to find solutions with a holistic approach.

-Brit grew up in the New York City suburbs and began her career working as a barista while studying business management in college.
+Brit is the Founder and co-owner of PCR.
+She grew up in the New York City suburbs and began her career working as a barista while studying business management in college.
 She was led to the specialty coffee industry by way of her love for drinking coffee and her curiosity in supply chains.
 Brit landed in Kona on a coffee farm in 2014, where she gained hands-on experience with the producing end of the value chain and began working for a specialty coffee roaster in 2015.
 Brit recognizes that education, in all sectors of the industry, improves the lives of growers, quality of product, and consumer consciousness.
 This, coupled with her passion for the Hawaii coffee community, brought about the opportunity to start Pacific Coffee Research.
 Brit is an Authorized SCA Trainer in Green Coffee, Sensory Skills, and the SCA’s newest module, Sustainability in Coffee.
-She is now serving her third year on the executive board for the Hawai’i Coffee Association and actively works to improve Hawai’i coffee awareness on a global scale and lobbies for support for our local industry.
+She is now serving her third year on the executive board for the Hawai’i Coffee Association and as the Chair-person and head roaster for the Kona Coffee Cultural Festival and HCA cupping competitions.
+Brit actively works to improve Hawai’i coffee awareness on a global scale and lobbies for support for our local industry.